Nicobar megapode: Behaviour and ecology

-The Nicobar megapodes are secretive in their habits.
+Nicobar megapodes are secretive in their habits.
 During the day, they move around in thick jungle adjacent to the sea shore.
-In the dark, they venture out on the shore.
-They move in pairs or small groups.
-The group may consist of birds of various ages including just hatched ones.
-When disturbed, they prefer to escape by running but take to wings when pressed.
+After dark, they venture out on the shore.
+They move in pairs or small groups, which may include just-hatched birds.
+When disturbed they prefer to escape by running but take to wing when pressed.
 The group keeps in touch with cackling calls.
-Pairs indulge in duet calling and maintain territories.
-Many species in the genus are said to be monogamous, but the Nicobar megapode has been found to form temporary pair bonds.
+Pairs engage in duet calling and maintain territories.
+Many species in the genus are reported to be monogamous, but the Nicobar megapode has been found to form only temporary pair bonds.

-The Nicobar megapode has an omnivorous diet.
-They forage mainly by scratching and raking debris on the ground using their feet.
-A study in Great Nicobar found from an examination of their stomach that their food was mainly made up of the seeds of Macaranga peltata followed by insects, snails, crustaceans and reptiles.
-They also ingest grit to aid in digestion and have been observed to drink rainwater.
+The species has an omnivorous diet.
+It forages mainly by scratching and raking debris on the ground with its feet.
+A study on Great Nicobar found that its diet was dominated by the seeds of Macaranga peltata, followed by insects, snails, crustaceans and reptiles; the birds also ingest grit to aid digestion and have been observed drinking rainwater.